Oxycodone Overdose Signs, Symptoms & Treatment

 Without a doubt, yes.

-Not only can an individual overdose on oxycodone, they can perish from it as well.
+Not only can an individual overdose on oxycodone, but they can also perish from it as well.
 In 2014, upwards of 19,000 individuals died from opioid prescription drug overdoses, including oxycodone.
 Those confounding numbers account for half of all opioid fatalities year after year.

 Opioids such as oxycodone affect parts of the brain that regulate breathing and other basic life functions.
 Symptoms should be given the attentiveness they deserve and a prompt reaction in response.
 Contact medical personnel right away if you or a loved exhibit even one of the above indicators.

 Medical staff might administer the anti-opioid drug known as naloxone.
 This lifesaver suppresses opioid overdoses at the chemical level by blocking the same receptors the drug binds to.
-During treatment, victims may receive a breathing tube to unblock airways or have activated charcoal pumped into the stomach to neutralize the drug in the system.
-It may be weeks before an oxycodone overdose victim can return to their normal life.

 Have more questions about Oxycodone abuse?Read the most frequently asked questions